PatienceOfTheTrail/file_lib/README.md

 - pictures_and_media.txt
 - system_and_else.txt

-Those text files are stored in the folder data.
+Those text files are stored in the folder 'data'.
 Further more a feather file is created as library.
+In the feather file the file endings serve as column names.